 Shortpixel to the Rescue

-With the number of hurdles you’ve got to jump through to use WebP you might just be getting to the point of abandoning WebP.
-We wouldn’t blame you… but hang on!
-Shortpixel have an incredibly neat solution.
+Shortpixel have a neat approach to using WebP images on WordPress websites.
 By ticking a single checkbox from within their plugin you can tell it to create WebP versions of any images you upload.
 You can then tell the Shortpixel plugin to display these WebP images on browsers that support WebP.